octobercms/docs/2.x/backend/forms.md

 <a name="widget-repeater"></a>
 ### Repeater

-`repeater` - renders a repeating set of form fields defined within.
+`repeater` - renders a repeating set of form fields using a related record or [jsonable attribute](../database/model.md#supported-properties).

 ```yaml
 extra_information: